Examples and counter-examples of log-symplectic manifolds: A simple topological invariant

 \section{A simple topological invariant}

-One of the simplest and yet restrictive topological property of compact symplectic manifolds is the existence of a class $a \in H^2(M)$ whose top power is nonzero.
-Of course, this can not hold on log-symplectic manifolds, yet log-symplectic manifolds are just a little shy of satisfying this property as shown by Marcut and Osorno-Torres:
+One of the simplest and yet restrictive topological properties of compact symplectic manifolds is the existence of a class $a \in H^2(M)$ whose top power is nonzero.
+Of course, this does not hold on all log-symplectic manifolds, yet log-symplectic manifolds are just a little shy of satisfying this property as shown by Marcut and Osorno-Torres:

 \begin{theorem}[Marcut--Osorno-Torres \cite{marcut-osorno,osorno-thesis}] Let $M^{2n}$ be a log-symplectic manifold whose singular locus has a compact component.
-Then there is a cohomology class $a\in H^2(M)$ such that $a^{n-1} \neq 0$.
-Further, if $Z \subset M$ is a proper component of the singular locus and has $(F,\sigma)$ as a symplectic leaf, then $[a]|_F = [\sigma]$. \end{theorem}
+Then there is a cohomology class $a\in H^2(M;\R)$ such that $a^{n-1} \neq 0$.
+Further, if $Z \subset M$ is a proper component of the singular locus and has $(F,\sigma)$ as a symplectic leaf, $a$ can be chosen so that $[a]|_F = [\sigma]$. \end{theorem}

 Here we use a little more of the log-symplectic structure in the orientable case to find another topological property of these manifolds.